OCamlverse/ocamlverse.github.io/content/learning.md

 See [Best Practices](best_practices.md).

 ### Videos

-* [Youtube series](https://www.youtube.com/playlist?list=PLre5AT9JnKShBOPeuiD9b-I4XROIJhkIU) that accompanies the Cornell course (see in Books).
+* [YouTube series](https://www.youtube.com/playlist?list=PLre5AT9JnKShBOPeuiD9b-I4XROIJhkIU) that accompanies the Cornell course (see in Books).

 ### Books